Teradata/stacki-wiki/wiki/Installation/Create-Jumbo-Pallets.md

 Then get whatever OS you want to use.
 In this example, we're using the rhel-server-7.4-x86_64-dvd.iso available from your RedHat subscription.

-cd to the larges directory on the frontend, usually /export. scp or wget your OS iso to /export.
+cd to the largest directory on the frontend, usually /export. scp or wget your OS iso to /export.

 ```